dremeier/Arduino-JK-BMS-To-Pylontech-CAN-PCB/README.md

 # Features
 - buck converter for up to 65 Volt to 5V
 - RS232-stream from the BMS translate from 3,3V to 5V and are galvanic seperated
-- MCU Atmega 644 P with [MightyCore](https://github.com/MCUdude/MightyCore) Bootloader
+- MCU ATmega644P with [MightyCore](https://github.com/MCUdude/MightyCore) Bootloader
 - connectors are JST PH S4B-PH-K 1x04 P2.00mm Horizontal
 - RJ45 connector Amphenol 54602-x08 Horizontal
 - designed with KiCad 8